mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/permissions/index.md

 Because Edge-LB is installed as a DC/OS&trade; service, not as a built-in component, you must grant either `superuser` permissions (`dcos:superuser`), or the specific user or group permissions listed in this section to perform administrative tasks when you are running Edge-LB.

 In general, you use the DC/OS Enterprise command-line interface to view and modify cluster-related permissions.
 For information about installing the DC/OS Enterprise command-line interface (CLI) and plug-ins, see [CLI plug-ins](/mesosphere/dcos/2.0/cli/plugins/).
-For more information about how to set and manage permissions, see [managing permissions](/mesosphere/dcos/2.0/security/ent/perms-management/) and the DC/OS [permissions reference](/mesosphere/dcos/2.0/security/ent/perms-management/).
+For more information about how to set and manage permissions, see the DC/OS [permissions management](/mesosphere/dcos/2.0/security/ent/perms-management/) and [permissions reference](/mesosphere/dcos/2.0/security/ent/perms-reference/) pages.

 # General permission requirements